thiagoharry/weaver-interface-metafont/README.md

 * WeaveFont is not tied with a single interpreter and program.
 You could use WeaveFont in any other computer program, just inserting a single C file and a single header.

+You can see a small demo where you can edit WeaveFont code and see the results in your Web Browser in [https://thiagoharry.github.io/weaver-interface-metafont/].